Real World Retirement Software

 |Prices and ordering information are at the bottom

-RWR is by far the most powerful and flexible stand-alone retirement software program ever created.
+RWR is very powerful, logical, accurate, and flexible stand-alone retirement software.
 In technical terms, it has the most functionality of any retirement analysis software available today.

-This means it's capable of performing more useful and valuable functions than anything else - regardless of who makes it, how well it's advertised, or how much it costs.
-No other retirement planner is even close to being in the ballpark, when it comes to matching and projecting an actual person's life, to what will most likely happen in the Real World.
+This means it's capable of performing more useful and valuable functions than any other competing retirement planner - regardless of who makes it, how well it's advertised, or how much it costs.

-The one and only way to project a person's financial future better and more accurately than RWR is to use actual cash-flow based (and not goal based or goal focused) comprehensive and integrated financial planning software, which is a whole nuther ballgame.
+The only way to project a person's financial future better and more accurately than RWR is to use actual cash flow-based (and not goal-based or goal-focused) comprehensive and integrated financial planning software.

 RWR uses a superior Monte Carlo simulation methodology compared to other retirement tools, which is explained in the manual and the Monte Carlo page.